leviwheatcroft/metalsmith-contentful/.README.md

 Highlights:

  * caches contentful data
- * query from metalsmith build call, not from file yaml meta
+ * configure from metalsmith build call, not from file yaml meta
+ * uses fancy sync api
+ * allows complex queries of data

 See the [annotated source][annotated source] or [github repo][github repo]